-NewSchool of Architecture and Design provides this consumer information about diversity, graduation rates, student financial aid, job placement, articulation agreements and plans for academic program improvement to prospective and current students.
+NewSchool of Architecture & Design provides this consumer information about diversity, graduation rates, student financial aid, job placement, articulation agreements and plans for academic program improvement to prospective and current students.

 Student Body Diversity

 Student body diversity for Fall 2016 as reported in IPEDS.
 Fall 2016 enrollment was 522 students.

 |Black or African American||3%|